Keep reading to discover the best breakfast & brunch spots in Central London.

 34 Old Compton St, Soho, London W1D 4TS, www.balans.co.uk

-This Danish bakery is most famous for their cinnamon buns which in my opinion is a perfectly acceptable breakfast (see all of London’s best cinnamon buns here).
-However, if you’re wanting something a bit less sugary in the morning they do a small menu of topped toasts, eggs and oats.
-A good solo breakfast spot (see more here) or somewhere to work.
+This Danish bakery is most famous for its cinnamon buns which, in my opinion, are perfectly acceptable for breakfast.
+However, if you want something a bit less sugary in the morning they do a small menu of topped toasts, eggs and oats.
+A good solo breakfast spot.
+See all of London’s best cinnamon buns here.